FlexRex69/aigaea-bot/README.md

 3. **Create the `proxy.txt` file**:

     The proxy list will be saved to this file, put your proxy there.
+Format: http://username:password@ip:port

 ## Access Token and first 8 browserID